hashicorp/terraform-provider-azurerm/website/docs/r/storage_account.html.markdown

 * `change_feed` - (Optional) A `change_feed` block as defined below.

 * `default_service_version` - (Optional) The default version to use for requests to the Blob service if an incoming request’s version is not specified.
+Default to `2020-06-12`.

 * `last_access_time_tracking_policy` - (Optional) A `last_access_time_tracking_policy` block as defined below.